mongodb/docs/source/includes/snippets/global-roles.rst

    ~~~~~~~~~~~~~~~~~~~~~~~

    The **Global Monitoring Admin** role grants :ref:`monitoring admin
-   <monitoring-admin-role>` access to all groups.
+   <monitoring-admin-role>` access to all projects.
 The role additionally
    grants access to do the following:

    - View system statistics through the :guilabel:`admin` UI.